Samettarim/acss-bem-oocss-smacss/README.md

     }
 }

-/* Give a helper padding with a prefix (ACSS) from helper file but in BEM style with two -- */ .p {
+/* Give a helper padding with a prefix (ACSS) from helper file but in BEM style with two --, without BEM single - */ .p {

     &--10 {